quasar8/eniac-discount-strategy/README.md

 ## 🎯 Project Overview

 Eniac, an e-commerce retailer of Apple products and accessories, saw orders rise but revenue fall, prompting a Board investigation into whether discounting is helping or hurting the business.
-This project cleans two years (2017–2018) of raw internal order data and analyzes discount patterns across products, categories, and time.
+This project cleans 1 year and 2 months (01.2017–03.2018) of raw internal order data and analyzes discount patterns across products, categories, and time.
 The analysis finds that 93% of orderlines are sold on sale, promotional spikes don't translate into lasting revenue growth, and full-price customers spend ~2x more per basket — pointing to a promotional *allocation* problem rather than a demand problem.

 ## 📊 Dataset & Sources